k0nserv/hugotunius.se/_posts/2018-11-29-how-to-hack-half-the-web.md

 ## To summarise

 1. Hack Google Analytics. _Left as an exercise to the reader._
-1. Inject PII and credit card siphoning code in their delivery scripts. _Maybe steal the some code from Magecart, just remember to change the collection server._
+1. Inject PII and credit card siphoning code in their delivery scripts. _Maybe steal some code from Magecart, just remember to change the collection server._
 1. ???
 1. Profit